-Minneapolis is a city of wonder filled with lots of things to see and do.
-The city is bursting with style and has some great shopping areas like the Warehouse District and Hennepin Avenue for those who like to shop till you drop.
-Or if you would rather spend your afternoon seeing what the city has to offer in terms of culture then you are in luck, the Blockley Gallery is the best place to check out up and coming artists, and the Mill City Museum showcases Minneapolis’s history.
+Minneapolis is full of wonder with lots of things to see and do.
+The city is bursting with style and has some great shopping areas, like the Warehouse District and Hennepin Avenue, for those who like to shop til they drop.
+Or if you would rather spend your afternoon seeing what the city has to offer in terms of culture, then you’re in luck.
+Soap Factory is the best place to check out innovative, up-and-coming artists, and the Mill City Museum showcases Minneapolis’s history.

 See: Guthrie Theatre

-Rebuilt in 2006, this shiny black monolithic structure houses some of the city’s biggest theatrical events, as well as visiting shows and musicals.
-But this space is best known, still, for its inhouse, and deft productions of Shakespeare’s works.
+Built in 1963 and then rebuilt in 2006, this shiny black monolithic structure houses some of the city’s biggest theatrical events, as well as visiting shows and musicals.
+But this space is best known, still, for its deft in-house productions of Shakespeare’s works.

 See: Frederick R Weisman Art Museum

-You can’t miss Frank Gehry-designed shimmering steel silhouette of the Weisman Art Museum.
+You can’t miss the shimmering steel silhouette of the Weisman Art Museum, designed by Frank Gehry.
 But don’t be fooled by the architectural hysterics—the real story’s on the inside.
-Within, the museum’s collection features early twentieth-century American artists, such as Georgia O’Keeffe and the dazzling story of American Modernism.
+Within, the museum’s collection features early 20th-century American artists, such as Georgia O’Keeffe, and the dazzling tale of American Modernism.
 It’s strong on Oriental ceramics too.

 Head to the Dinkytown district for food and happy-hour specials at one of the area’s best bars (according to the locals).
 You can check the calendar online to scout out the next dance purr-ty and to preview the superb beer-and-wine menu.